ragaie/TutorialPager/README.md

    run pod update , or pod install
    ```
- 2- secand way
+ 2- secand way <br />
  copy files to your project directory.

      TutorialView.swift,  TutorialView.xib,  TutorialViewDelegate.swift

 ## How to start use it :-
-1- drag drop view component in your storyboard
+1- drag drop view component in your storyboard<br />

-2- change class to
+2- change class to <br />
 ```
   TutorialView
 ```
-3- create outlet from it to your viewcontroller.
+3- create outlet from it to your viewcontroller.<br />

-4- start to add data source for pager tutorial.
+4- start to add data source for pager tutorial.<br />

 ## How it works :-
-Component formed from two native ios ui component
+Component formed from two native ios ui component <br />

-1- collection view that you have fully modify design ass you wish.
+1- collection view that you have fully modify design ass you wish.<br />
 named
 ```
   tutorialCollectionView
 ```
-2- page controll you also have full customize all parameter that available already in it.
+2- page controll you also have full customize all parameter that available already in it.<br />
 named
 ```
 tutorialPageControl